-Are you reviewing one of our titles?
-Please send your reviews to us: Lisa@LisaLC.com
+Are you reviewing one of Lisa's titles?
+Please send your reviews to: Lisa@LisaLC.com

 Lisa's books and her documentaries are featured in print, newspapers, online websites, interviews, radio, television and more.

 If you would like to feature Lisa's or interview her for an upcoming article, use the contact form below.